Wikipedia

 References

-1. The Arians of the Fourth Century by John Henry Cardinal Newman
+1. The Arians Of The Fourth Century by John Henry Cardinal Newman

 1. As provided by the Third Millennium Library — this is the version originally referenced in this article.
 Its pages do not identify bibliographic data.
 As of December 2016 the third-millennium-library.com site was unavailable, and the domain was offered for sale.